 MartinJenkins observed that EPA staff spend time on activities which indirectly contribute to consenting and monitoring functions.
 A time in motion survey of EPA's applications and compliance teams was undertaken over two-weeks.
 This identified that on average 10 per cent of staff time was spent on development and training, and 17.5 per cent was spent on meetings and general admin.
 These are all activities that indirectly contribute to the performance of consenting and monitoring functions.
 MartinJenkins also recommended that staff time spent on activities which indirectly contribute to consenting and monitoring functions should be taken into account in the calculation of the charge-out rates.
-MartinJenkins accounted for this time by reducing the annual total hours denominator.
+We agree with this recommendation.